marags/RedSiegePython/Project1/README.md

 # Project 1 - The Scope!

-**Scenario:** Congrats, your Penetration testing company Red Planet has landed an external assessment for Microsoft!\
-          &nbsp;&nbsp;&nbsp;&nbsp;Your point of contact has give you a few IP addresses for you to test.
-Like with any test you should\
-          &nbsp;&nbsp;&nbsp;&nbsp;always verify the scope given to you to make sure there wasn't a mistake.
+**Scenario:** Congrats, your Penetration testing company Red Planet has landed an external assessment for Microsoft!
+Your point of contact has give you a few IP addresses for you to test.
+Like with any test you should always verify the scope given to you to make sure there wasn't a mistake.

 **Beginner Task:** Write a script that will have the user input an IP address.
-The script should output the ownership\
-               &nbsp;&nbsp;&nbsp;&nbsp;and geolocation of the IP.
-The output should be presented in a way that is clean and organized in\
-               &nbsp;&nbsp;&nbsp;&nbsp;order to be added to your report.
+The script should output the ownership and geolocation of the IP.
+The output should be presented in a way that is clean and organized in order to be added to your report.

 **Intermediate Task:** Have the script read multiple IP addresses from a text file and process them all at once.

-**Expert Task:** Have the script read from a file containing both single IP addresses and CIDR notation,\
-             &nbsp;&nbsp;&nbsp;&nbsp;having it process it both types.
+**Expert Task:** Have the script read from a file containing both single IP addresses and CIDR notation, having it process it both types.

 Here are your IP addresses to check:\
 131.253.12.5\